KyrieWork/redisqueue/README.md

 - Graceful shutdown with in-flight message completion
 - Comprehensive metrics for monitoring and alerting

-## Why This Library?

-Most Redis queue libraries are toys.
-This one is built for real production environments where:

-- Messages **cannot** be lost
-- Errors **must** be traceable
-- Performance **must** be observable
-- Shutdown **must** be graceful
-- Code **must** be maintainable

-**"Talk is cheap, show me the code."** - This library shows you production-grade code.

 ## License

 MIT License.
 Use it, abuse it, just don't blame us when you realize how much better your infrastructure could be.

----

-*Built with the philosophy that good software should be reliable, observable, and maintainable.
-No compromises.*